AKIMANIZANYE/Instagram/README.md

 ## Descrption of the project
-This is project bwuld  within  Django app for creating and managing photos and photo galleries, but with a PostgreSQL twist.
-It was made to show off some of the advanced PostgreSQL features,  administror  can be able to  add another  image add location and category
+This is project build  within  Django app for creating and managing photos  instagram, but with a PostgreSQL twist.
+It was made to show off some of the advanced PostgreSQL features,  administror  can be able to  upload image and add an caption.

 ## installation steps
 $ git clone